GlastonburyC/RNAPath/README.md

     │   └── ...
 ```

-To segment tissues by patch-level classification using a k-Nearest Neighbors model, two steps are required:
+To segment tissues into substructures or localised pathologies by patch-level classification using a k-Nearest Neighbors model, two steps are required:
 1. Definition of instances and labels for the k-NN; instances are patch-level features, while classes are defined into a yaml file.
 The instances used to fit the k-NN have been hand-labelled.
 The following script creates a h5 file containing patch features and their corresponding labels; this file will be then used to fit the k-NN model for tiles classification.
 ```
 python tiles_classification/define_clusters_kNN.py --tissue_name Heart --checkpoint_path /path/to/features_extraction/checkpoint.pth